Homo floresiensis: To have Been or Not to Have Been

-The group that has been dismissing the new species fleshed out their long-standing contentions in a new paper That stoked last week's attentive excitement.
-It;s titled, "Pygmoid Australomelanesian Homo sapiens skeletal remains from Liang Bua, Flores: Population affinities and pathological abnormalities".
-It's posted for all to read freely, online at the Proceedings of the National Academy of Sciences.
+Martin et al, the group that has been dismissing the new species, fleshed out their long-standing contentions in a new paper that stoked last week's attentive excitement.
+Titled, "Pygmoid Australomelanesian Homo sapiens skeletal remains from Liang Bua, Flores: Population affinities and pathological abnormalities", the paper is posted for all to read freely, online at the Proceedings of the National Academy of Sciences.
 (Jacob et al. published online August 23, 2006, accessed Aug.
 25th) As reflected in the title, the paper heartily disputes the evidence for a new species, H. floresiensis.

-The authors of the newest paper present a laundry list of data based on the their own investigation of the remains.
-They describe geological circumstances as proof against the isolation of H. flourensiesis, and assert that the island of Flores is too small to support 40,000 generations a hunter gatherer population.
+Martin et al. present a laundry list of data based on the their own investigation of the remains.
+They describe geological circumstances as proof against the isolation of H. florensiesis, and assert that the island of Flores is too small to support 40,000 generations of a hunter gatherer population.
 They list "94 descriptive features of the LB1 cranium or the 46 features observed on both mandibles", that they claim are not unique to the 'hobbit'.
 They categorize all this and more, with a trace of alacrity common to the pre-dawn hawker of kitchen utensils in a TV commercial.

 Of course they do discuss utensils - microblades.
-The researchers question whether an individual with a brain less than the size of a chimpanzee could manufacture and use tools that seem more compatible with the abilities of Homo sapiens.
-They ponder whether, if they did use these tools, these 'H. sapiens-like' faculties might actually be evidence of species commingling.
-This theory, disconcerting to some, has also been forwarded to explain other pieces of the evolution puzzle, and runs counter to Morwood et al. claim that LB1 is a unique species that evolved in parallel but distinct from H. sapiens.
+Martin et. al question whether an individual with a brain less than the size of a chimpanzee could manufacture and use tools that seem more compatible with the abilities of Homo sapiens.
+If they did use these tools, the researchers think that these 'H. sapiens-like' faculties might actually be evidence of species commingling.
+This theory, disconcerting to some, has also been forwarded to explain other pieces of the evolution puzzle and runs counter to Morwood et al.'s claim that LB1 is a unique species that evolved in parallel but distinct from H. sapiens.

-They present a mountain of evidence against the argument for a new species, but the paper (naturally) draws criticism from the opposing scientists.
-Some claim that the new evidence was "cherry-picked", and that the method of computer generated skull analysis that portrayed abnormal asymmetry in the paper is prone to manipulation.
+Martin et al present a mountain of evidence against the argument for a new species, but his paper (naturally) draws criticism.
+Some scientists claim that the new evidence was "cherry-picked", and that the method of computer generated skull analysis that portrayed abnormal asymmetry in the paper is prone to manipulation.
 Critics say that the comparison between the LB1 chin and the chin of modern pygmies was spurious.
 They assert that so-called signs of disease in the leg bones were "a house of cards".
 (Culotta, E.,"Skeptics Seek to Slay the 'Hobbit,' Calling Flores Skeleton a Modern Human" Science 25 August 2006: Vol. 313. no. 5790, pp. 1028 - 1029).

 In academic style, the critics also launch assaults not specific to the data.
-They don't flinch from asking how the paper got published in the first place (a routine slight for PNAS publications), and they question the political motives of the authors.
-Teuku Jacob of Gadjah Mada University in Yogyakarta, the first author of the PNAS paper, has attracted suspicion before when he moved the skull of the LB1 to his own facility in Indonesia in 2004.
-Jacob has always refuted the findings for a new species.
+They don't flinch from asking how the paper got published in the first place (a routine slight for PNAS publications), and they also question the political motives of the authors.
+Teuku Jacob of Gadjah Mada University in Yogyakarta, the first author of the PNAS paper, has attracted suspicion by moving the skull of the LB1 to his own facility in Indonesia in 2004.
+Jacob has always refuted the findings supporting the existence of a new species.

 Clearly the PNAS paper is not the final word.